A Hartford woman is hoping for a last-minute stay of deportation before she’s ordered to leave her family behind for London in 10 days.

-She was 4 years old when she came to the United States as an undocumented immigrant.
+She was 4 years old when she came to the United States from the United Kingdom.
 Now, she’s 34 and has a wife and a young daughter – they’re both American citizens.

 “It’s hard.
 I try not to think about it, but how could do you not think about it?”
 Walton said.
 “I just think about them – my wife and my daughter.”

 Her lawyer, Erin O’Neil-Baker, is working through the appeals process.
 She’s arguing that Walton should stay because of a pending visa request.

 “There’s no reason why she should leave this country if she has a pending petition,” said O’Neil-Baker.
 “She also has a motion to reopen that’s pending that goes to the core of her removal order.
 We want to reopen that, give her another chance.”

 O’Neil-Baker said that Walton’s problems with Immigrations and Customs Enforcement started after Walton pleaded guilty to misdemeanor larceny in 2011.
 She received a one-year sentence.